 - The complexity and data requirements of both D03 and H06 are low and thus computationally inexpensive.
-Both can be feasibly implemented at large spatial scales at a daily or sub-daily time step. - When the best-performing k{rd} is implemented within D03 we find a substantial improvement in the model skill over the baseline for nearly all reservoirs at a daily time step.
-H06 offers only a minimal improvement over the baseline when the best k{rd} is implemented for a daily time step.
-For the categories of KGE specified (Tavakoly et al., 2017), the best-performing D03 eliminates all poorly performing baseline conditions and increases the proportion of sites performing well or very well by 22 %. - There is a statistical relationship between reservoir IR and two of the skill metrics applied (KGE and R^2).
+Both can be feasibly implemented at large spatial scales at a daily or sub-daily time step. - When the best-performing $k{rd}$ is implemented within D03 we find a substantial improvement in the model skill over the baseline for nearly all reservoirs at a daily time step.
+H06 offers only a minimal improvement over the baseline when the best $k{rd}$ is implemented for a daily time step.
+For the categories of KGE specified (Tavakoly et al., 2017), the best-performing D03 eliminates all baseline conditions with poor performance and increases the proportion of sites with good or very good performance by 45 %. - There is a statistical relationship between reservoir IR and two of the skill metrics applied (KGE and $R^2$ ).
 Given that reservoirs with high IR typically are less responsive to short-term fluctuations in inflow and storage, the correlation between these variables is plausible.
-Further investigation of dam characteristics, such as whether the dams operate in series or in parallel and wet- and dry-year considerations are further evidence of the correlation between the IR and D03 and H06 skill. - Simulation time step appears to be an important component in reservoir routing skill.
+Further investigation of dam characteristics, such as whether the dams operate in series or in parallel and wet- and dry-year considerations are further evidence of the correlation between the IR and DO3 and H06 skill. - Simulation time step appears to be an important component in reservoir routing skill.
 The comparison of the two methods by Hanasaki et al. (2006) are based on monthly reservoir outflows and conclusions may not hold within diurnal forecasting schemes.
 At overlapping locations, this study replicates the results reported by Hanasaki et al. for monthly time steps.
 However, the Hanasaki et al. findings do not hold for a daily time step evaluation.